appscode/blog/content/post/bpf-opa/index.md

 ## Usage

+> Make sure that you're running a linux machine with kernel version `4.17` or higher.
+We're attaching eBPF programs to `raw_tracepoints`, and this feature is available from linux kernel `4.17`.
+For more information, you can see [here](https://github.com/iovisor/bcc/blob/master/docs/kernel-versions.md).

 Download `Open Policy Agent` from [github release page](https://github.com/open-policy-agent/opa/releases).
 Start the OPA server

 ```bash
 opa run -s
 ```

+Download `bpf-opa-demo` binary from [github release page](https://github.com/kubeshield/bpf-opa-demo/releases).
 Run the binary with root permissions.

 ```bash
 sudo ./bpf-opa-demo